Lola-W/SOMA-seq/README.md

 # SOMA-seq code repository
-This repo is a place holder for running the SOMA-seq pipeline and reproducing the presented analyses.
+This repository contains code for running the SOMA-seq pipeline and reproducing the analyses presented in the associated publication.
+The package is designed to improve the current workflow for analyzing single cell variant data, providing functions for data processing, quality assessment, and visualization.

 ## Table of Contents